 Our raw materials come from nature and their origins are diverse.
 A large proportion - more than 200 species - is from our own medicinal herb gardens.
 But in addition to our own growing plots and wild harvesting, a lot of our raw materials come from long-term partnerships with suppliers.
 A huge variety of essential ingredients are source from farms large and small, cooperatives, farming projects and through trade worldwide.

 When purchasing raw materials, we take care not just to conserve the environment, but also to ensure considerate treatment of employees, suppliers and partners.

 Fair prices and long-term contracts ensure excellent co-operation between Weleda and all our partners.
-Our social quality standards, better known as fair trade, refer to the entire value chain and include our suppliers.
+Our social quality standards, refer to the entire value chain and include our suppliers.
 We only work with suppliers who look after the social standards and working conditions of their employees.
 Additionally, our long-term project partners have to offer fair remuneration to employees, the promotion of the standing of women and the balance of family and work.
 These partnerships are often embedded in co-operation with government development organisations, universities or global environmental organisations.

 Bonus: less impact from speculations

 Of course, we rely on the inexpensive reference of getting our raw materials at a competitive price, without too much intervention by ‘middle-men’, but we are convinced that fair payment develops a long-term and trusting collaboration for both sides.
 A beneficial side effect is that both sides are less vulnerable to speculative movements in the market.

 The best quality materials can be developed by learning from each other in a trusting partnership in which both sides benefit, with price stability, consistent quality and the exchange of know-how.